2:55 PM Flash Flood Warning

 **Potential Impacts:**

-– Flooding of small creeks and streams
+– Flash flooding of small creeks and streams

 – Flooding in urban areas